The Best of Burgundy

 Beaune

-This charming 4-star hotel is an architectural focal point in the Côte d’Or of Burgundy.
-The guest rooms at Hotel de la Poste are a delightful blend of modern comfort and rustic elegance, providing a cozy retreat after a day of exploration.
+This charming four-star hotel is an architectural focal point in the Côte d’Or of Burgundy.
+The guest rooms at Hôtel de la Poste are a delightful blend of modern comfort and rustic elegance, providing a cozy retreat after a day of exploration.
 Each room features individual décor, Wi-Fi, and modernized bathrooms.
-Just steps away from the hotel, you’ll discover the fascinating Hospices de Beaune, a medieval hospital with stunning Gothic architecture, and the bustling Beaune Market, brimming with local produce and artisanal treasures.
+Just steps away from the hotel, you’ll discover the fascinating Hospices de Beaune, a medieval hospital with stunning Gothic architecture, and the bustling Beaune Market brimming with local produce and artisanal treasures.

 Hostellerie du Chapeau Rouge